Truepele001/Weather.App/README.md

 Project is done; no rocket science used hence everything is self-explanatory.
+(From 6yrs old+)

 Will do more of these :-)